AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 This guide walks through every breakout room action available to Instructors, from creating a room to reviewing the session report.

-## Create a breakout room
+## Create a breakout session

-Breakout rooms split a virtual classroom into smaller, interactive groups.
+Breakout sessions split a virtual classroom into smaller, interactive groups.
 Follow these steps to create one.

-To create a breakout room:
+To create a breakout session:

 1. Select **Breakout sessions** from the control bar.